Abstract

 (b) Mutual information

-(c) Maximizing empowerment
+(c) Maximizing effective empowerment

 In the special case where the human is maximizing a family of reward functions for different skills, we show that empowerment enables optimal assistance.